jincubator-united-defi-2025/near-fusion-plus/1inchMigration.md

 **Migration Status: ✅ COMPLETE**

 All 1inch Protocol contracts have been successfully migrated to NEAR Protocol with comprehensive testing, deployment automation, and production-ready implementations.
+The migration includes all 10 contracts with advanced features such as Merkle validation, proxy support, and fee collection capabilities.